markoleptic/EncounterPlanner/UserGuide.md

 -   **\[SpellCount\]**:
     The number of times the combat log event must occur before the assignment is triggered.
     This can also be considered the occurrence number.
-    The first occurrence in an encounter will always be 1.
+    The first occurrence in an encounter is always 1.

 The **Assignments** section is list separated by double spaces (`  `), where each entry is composed of **Assignee(s)** and an **Assignment**.